digitonic/api-test-suite/README.md

 The pagination template has currently no default.
 If you keep it as is, this won't be used.

 ###### errors
 The error templates should be named after the statusCodes you are expecting (you then should have the following files: `400.blade.php, 401.blade.php, 403.blade.php, 404.blade.php and 422.blade.php`).
-For your convenience, templates allow the use of regular expressions, and the 422 template is being passed 2 variables: 'fieldName' (the required key undex scrutiny being tested from your `requiredFields()`, and 'formattedFieldName' which is the same field in snake_case.
+For your convenience, templates allow the use of regular expressions, and the 422 template is being passed 2 variables: 'fieldName' (the required key under scrutiny being tested from your `requiredFields()`, and 'formattedFieldName' which is the same field in snake_case.

 ### Testing